Chiang Mai Tours: Top 10 Day Trips & Excursions

 Tip: In most elephant tours the pick up from the hotel is included.
 Often you have the opportunity to swim with elephants, to feed them and to observe.

 Royal Park Rajapruek

 The Royal Park Rajapruek is located about 9 kilometers from the old town Chiang Mai and is a really lovely place to visit for plant lovers.
 This huge botanic garden offers an incredibly wide variety of different flowers and plants, which are arranged according to topics and also to different countries.
 A stroll or a leisurely Hop-on Hop-off shuttle bus trip will reveal a lot of interesting sights and things to see.
 Therefore, you can spend a pleasant half day here at the botanical garden.
 Particularly beautiful is the Orchid Pavilion with a wealth of fascinating orchids of all types and sizes.
 But also the Royal Pavilion, from which you can enjoy a wonderful view over the magnificent gardens, is really worth a visit.

 Tip: Connect your trip to the Royal Park Rajapruek with a visit to nearby Wat Phra That Doi Kham Temple.
 This temple complex is absolutely breath-taking and the views from the temple terrace are gorgeous too.

-The temples of Chiang Mai are probably the most famous and most visited attractions of the city.
+The temples in Chiang Mai are probably the most famous and most visited attractions of the city.
 In the old town you will find a beautiful Buddhist site every few meters, but there are also some temple highlights in the area around.
-Chiang Mai’s most beautiful temples include Wat Chedi Luang, Wat Phra Singh and Wat Sri Suphan (Silver Temple).
+Chiang Mai’s most beautiful temples include Wat Chedi Luang, Wat Phra Singh and the Silver Temple.
 On a temple tour you discover the most beautiful holy places of the city and learn a lot about history and culture.

 Tip: A cool thing to do is explore the temples of Chiang Mai on a guided bike tour!